I Spent Two Hours Learning How to Take a Break Instead of Taking a Break

 (Vacations have beneficial effects, but these seem to be limited in scope and duration.
 I believe this take is missing important nuance.)

 If you wish to read all my notes on this topic, they are publicly available here.
-(Note: In case that website goes down, I do regularly back up my notes (and blog posts) on the Internet Archive.)
+(Note: In case that website goes down, I do regularly back up my notes (and blog posts) using the services linked to on Archives & Sources.)

 Leave a Reply